japila-books/spark-sql-internals/docs/logical-operators/UnresolvedCatalogRelation.md

 # UnresolvedCatalogRelation Leaf Logical Operator -- Placeholder of Catalog Tables

-`UnresolvedCatalogRelation` is a link:spark-sql-LogicalPlan-LeafNode.adoc[leaf logical operator] that acts as a placeholder in a logical query plan for link:spark-sql-Analyzer-FindDataSourceTable.adoc[FindDataSourceTable] logical evaluation rule to resolve it to a concrete relation logical operator (i.e. link:spark-sql-LogicalPlan-LogicalRelation.adoc[LogicalRelations] for data source tables or link:hive/HiveTableRelation.adoc[HiveTableRelations] for hive tables).
+`UnresolvedCatalogRelation` is a spark-sql-LogicalPlan-LeafNode.md[leaf logical operator] that acts as a placeholder in a logical query plan for spark-sql-Analyzer-FindDataSourceTable.md[FindDataSourceTable] logical evaluation rule to resolve it to a concrete relation logical operator (i.e. spark-sql-LogicalPlan-LogicalRelation.md[LogicalRelations] for data source tables or hive/HiveTableRelation.md[HiveTableRelations] for hive tables).

-`UnresolvedCatalogRelation` is <<creating-instance, created>> when `SessionCatalog` is requested to link:spark-sql-SessionCatalog.adoc#lookupRelation[find a relation] (for link:spark-sql-LogicalPlan-DescribeTableCommand.adoc[DescribeTableCommand] logical command or link:spark-sql-Analyzer-ResolveRelations.adoc[ResolveRelations] logical evaluation rule).
+`UnresolvedCatalogRelation` is <<creating-instance, created>> when `SessionCatalog` is requested to spark-sql-SessionCatalog.md#lookupRelation[find a relation] (for spark-sql-LogicalPlan-DescribeTableCommand.md[DescribeTableCommand] logical command or spark-sql-Analyzer-ResolveRelations.md[ResolveRelations] logical evaluation rule).

 [source, scala]
 ----